Design and Analysis of Bipartite Experiments under a Linear Exposure-Response Model: A Cluster Design for Targeting Exposure Distribution

 We propose choosing a cluster design which maximizes the following objective function:

-The variance and covariance of the exposures above are with respect to the random treatment assignments of the corresponding independent cluster design, i.e. $\zv \sim \mathcal{D}(\clustering)$.
-The first term in the objective is the sum of the exposure variances, and so maximizing this term will encourage large exposure variances.
-The second term penalizes the positive correlation between exposures and maximizing it encourages negative correlation.
-The non-negative trade-off parameter $\phi \geq 0$ controls the relative emphasis between large exposure variances and negative exposure correlations.
-When $\phi = 0$, then the emphasis is placed entirely on increasing individual exposure variance; this is typically an undesirable setting of $\phi$, as the optimal solution is often a single cluster containing all diversion units, which results in the ``naive'' treatment design where either all diversion units receive treatment or all diversion units receive control.
-Increasing $\phi$ places more emphasis on negative correlations.
+The variance and covariance of the exposures above are with respect to the random treatment assignments of the corresponding independent cluster design.
+The first term in the objective is the sum of the exposure variances, so maximizing this term will encourage large exposure variances.
+The second term penalizes positive correlation between exposures, and maximizing it encourages small correlation.
+The correlation penalizing parameter $\phi \geq 0$ controls the relative emphasis between large exposure variances and small exposure correlations.
+When $\phi = 0$, then the emphasis is placed entirely on increasing individual exposure variance; this is typically undesirable, as the optimal solution is often a single cluster containing all diversion units, which results in a design where either all diversion units receive treatment or all diversion units receive control.
+Increasing $\phi$ places more emphasis on decorrelating exposures.

-A key insight to solving the \exposuredesign formulation is the way in which it may be reformulated as a clustering problem.
-Moreover, the resulting clustering problem is a variant of the \emph{correlation clustering} problem, which is well-studied in the algorithms literature \cite{BBC02correlation, Swamy04correlation, CGV05clustering}.
-The following proposition states the re-formulation of the \exposuredesign objective into the correlation clustering variant, denoted \corrclust. { For each pair of diversion units $i,j \in \divunits$, define the value $\omega_{i,j} \in \Reals$ as
+A key insight to solving the \exposuredesign formulation is that it may be reformulated as a \emph{correlation clustering} problem, which is well-studied in the algorithms literature \citep{BBC02correlation, Swamy04correlation, CGV05clustering}.
+The existing computational understanding of these correlation clustering problems is another reason to use the \exposuredesign objective.
+The following proposition states the re-formulation of the \exposuredesign objective into the correlation clustering variant, denoted \corrclust.